itsmegeeu/HelloConnect-Case-Study-Assessment-US-BIA/README.md

 Prepared by Gladys Isabel Umayam, as part of the assessment task.

 For any questions, feel free to reach out via GitHub Issues in the repository.

+## Additional Notes
+This branch contains the assessment submission for review.